ensdomains/ens-twitter-api/README.md

 Example message

-- #ensrexpirations 1 .eth name got expired in the last 1 hour
+- #ensrexpirations 1 .eth name has been expired in the last hour
 - vitalik.eth was just expired and will be relased in 90 days

 ### /tweet/released